wireservice/agate/docs/tutorial.rst

     column[0]
     column['Abbitt, Joseph Lamont']

-For any of these types, iteration over them returns their values, *in order*:
+For any instance of :class:`.MappedSequence`, iteration returns values, *in order*:

 .. code-block:: python